LordVitiate/root4duckdb/README.md

     ↓
 locate the basket containing entry 929
     ↓
-read only the chi2tot branch
+read only the quality branch
     ↓
 GetEntry(929)
     ↓
-select vecTrack_idx = 2
+select tracks_idx = 2
     ↓
 return the SQL value
 ```